andyjsmith/Exe-Spy/README.md

 ### Sections

 The sections tab shows the sections inside the PE file and all of their properties.
 This includes deprecated section header variables like PointerToLinenumbers for thoroughness.
-The characteristics columns shows the section characteristics.
+The characteristics column shows the section characteristics.
 In particular is MEM_EXECUTE, which means that the section is executable.

 ### Libraries